 Step 6: Create Quick Wins

 Nothing motivates like success.
-For this reason, you should obtain partial successes early on in the project.
+For this reason, you should obtain partial successes early in the project.
 This will allow you to carry the momentum and energy gathered initially into the further course of the project.

 Achieving short-term positive results is crucial to the long-term success of change initiatives.
 This is the only way to keep critics in check or ideally even sway them.
 For this, you need to identify goals attainable in the short term in your project planning and position them accordingly in your project schedule.